cylc/cylc-doc/src/user-guide/writing-workflows/jinja2.rst

 .. tutorial::
    Configuration Consolidation Tutorial <tutorial-cylc-consolidating-configuration>

-Cylc supports use of the `Jinja2`_ template processor in workflow configurations.
-Jinja2 variables, expressions, loop control structures, conditional logic, etc., are processed to generate the final configuration.
-To the template processor, Jinja2 code is embedded in arbitrary text, but the result after processing must be valid Cylc syntax.
+Cylc supports the `Jinja2`_ template processor in workflow configurations.
+Jinja2 code can appear anywhere in the file.
+The result after Jinja2 processing must be valid Cylc syntax.

 To use Jinja2, put a hash-bang comment in the first line of :cylc:conf:`flow.cylc`: